Cars are getting smarter. Unfortunately, so are thieves.

 Relay theft requires specialist equipment and is usually carried out by organised criminal gangs.

 Some desirable makes and models of cars have made headlines after being targeted repeatedly.
-Owners have seen premiums skyrocket, and manufacturers have been forced to invest in better technology.
+Owners have seen premiums go up, and manufacturers have been forced to invest in better technology.

 But despite its high-tech origins, we can fight relay theft by taking a few simple steps.